willrp/willcrawler-app/README.md

 The Elasticsearch server will run on port 9200.
 The IP address will be the same one as your Docker machine.

-### Setting up the mapping

-First, get the IP of you Docker machine.
+In order to get the IP of you Docker machine.
 In order to obtain it, open the command prompt and run:

 ```
 $ docker-machine ip